 Teachers Developing the Dreams of Tomorrow

 You have earned a B.A. or B.S. and now you want to teach.
-In secondary education, a teacher is certified in subject area, so coursework entails both subject area (your area i.e. Chemistry, English etc.) and teacher education courses.
+In secondary education, a teacher earns certification in a subject area.
+Teaching certificates are issued by the state with coursework required in both subject area (i.e. Chemistry, English etc.) and teacher education courses.

-The content specialist (i.e. English, Math etc…) will identify what content courses will transfer and what content courses are still needed to meet teacher state requirements.
-Most of your subject area courses will be taken through the corresponding department, and most of your education courses will be taken through Professional & Secondary Education.
+The content specialist (i.e. Chemistry, English etc…) will identify which content courses will transfer and which content courses are still needed to meet teacher state requirements for subject certification.
+Most content courses will be taken through the corresponding department, and most education courses will be taken through Professional & Secondary Education.

 Major Steps for successful completion of the Certification Process